 We invest in mainly technology-anchored companies and are sector-agnostic which means those companies could be operating in any industry, including finance, real estate, education, health, logistics, etc. The opportunity is open for individuals in Africa, Africans in diasporas, global citizens in any place in the world, investment groups and organizations around the world.

-Tekedia Capital Was Recognized As The Best VC/Angel Investing Group in Nigeria in 2021
+Tekedia Capital Was Recognized As The Best VC/Angel Investing Group (Nigeria); Investment CEO Award (Singapore)

-Tekedia Capital provides a trusted and secure platform for individuals, institutions and investment groups anywhere in the world to invest at least $10,000 or local equivalent in technology-anchored companies with focus on Africa.
+Tekedia Capital provides a trusted and secure platform for individuals, institutions and investment groups anywhere in the world to invest in technology-anchored companies with focus on Africa.
 The process flow is as follows:

 - Step 1: A prospective investor watches our videos and reads about what we do on this page.
 But where you still have questions, please email [email protected] and our team will schedule an appointment.
 Otherwise, go here and pay $1,000 or N550,000 naira via PayPal, Stripe, Flutterwave, bank transfer, etc for the 4-cycle membership fee.
 The fee provides access to 4 investment cycles of Tekedia Capital deal flow.
 We typically do 2-3 cycles per year (i.e. 12 months).
 After payment, our team will give you access to the deal flow board.

 - Step 2: Tekedia onboards the member and then shares vetted deal flows with the investor for consideration.